top of page

 Hi, Deb.
 Welcome to Perspective Living magazine.
 I was wondering first, can you tell us a little bit about who you are and what your background is?

 Sure.
 It's nice to be here, nice to meet you.
-I am a licensed clinical social worker.
-I work with trauma specifically.
-And more recently or in the past several years, I have moved into the world of writing and presenting and offering workshops.
-And I think that's probably where my passion lies now.
+I am a licensed clinical social worker specialising in trauma.
+In recent years, I have transitioned into writing, presenting, and conducting workshops, which I believe is where my true passion now resides.

-I'm a specialist in polyvagal theory, which is a theory of the autonomic nervous system and I take steve porges's brilliant science of, I think, okayness or goodness is the easiest way to think about it, a tiny moment of joy of happiness.
+I'm a specialist in polyvagal theory, which is a theory of the autonomic nervous system, and I take Steve Porges's brilliant science of, I think, okayness or goodness as the easiest way to think about it—a tiny moment of joy or happiness.

-And it comes from your biology.
 It begins in your biology.
-Your biology moves into feeling that tiny micro moment of feeling regulated, balanced, safe: many of those words we might use to describe a glimmer.
+Your biology moves into feeling that tiny micro-moment of being regulated, balanced, safe: many of those words we might use to describe a Glimmer.
 In the way that we bring it to life.
 Now, when we turn our attention toward it, it is a moment that we can watch for.
-We can track it, we can feel we can notice it, we can share with others.
-But it emerges from your biology; from your nervous system, binding that moment where it feels drawn into a bit of regulation.
+We can track it, we can feel it, we can notice it, we can share it with others.
+But it emerges from your biology; from your nervous system, finding that moment where it feels drawn into a bit of regulation.

-So, you know, this too is built in and our nervous system is exquisitely able to define the moments of goodness.
-Not as a way to ignore their suffering, but as a way to build the capacity to have enough sense of regulation in ournervous system, so we could turn toward the trauma and work with it.
+But, you know, our nervous system is also exquisitely able to define the moments of goodness.
+Not as a way to ignore our suffering, but as a way to build the capacity to have enough sense of regulation in our nervous system, so we could turn toward our trauma and actually work with it.

-And so that's been the joy of really understanding Glimmers.
-For me,bringing Glimmers first first to clients and then to the world.
-And every time we find a Glimmer it builds on the Glimmer we found just a bit ago.
+That's been the joy of really understanding Glimmers: for me, bringing Glimmers first to clients and then to the world.
+Also, every time we find a Glimmer, it builds on the Glimmer we found just a bit ago.
 And then the next one, and the next one.
 This increases our capacity to navigate the world from a place of feeling safe, feeling connected, feeling some joy.

 Thank you for explaining that.
 Can you give us some samples of Glimmers and how they might vary between people?

 Yeah, sure.
 You know, today is a beautiful, gentle, rainy day here in Maine.
-And I woke up this morning to the sound of the gentle rain through an open window.
+And I woke up this morning to the sound of that gentle rain through an open window.
 So, I started my day with that Glimmer.
 It was a lovely moment and that's often what happens for me.
 I hear something or I see something.
-I put my hand on my heart and I go, oh, that for me is a way to work today.
+I put my hand on my heart and I go, 'oh, that for me is a way to work today.'

 There's no end to the moments that can bring a Glimmer.
-And in fact, those Glimmer moments exist all around us.
+In fact, Glimmer moments exist all around us.
 But if we're not looking for them, we most often miss them right?
 So what can we do, or not do, to become more aware of them?

 And so, I invite people to find a Glimmer buddy or create a Glimmer group.
-So we see, stop, appreciate, but then in a way we remember in some way and we share in some way.
+We see, stop, appreciate, and then, in some way, we remember and share.

-So that's the basic way to bring glimmers into your world.
+So those are the basics to bring Glimmers into your world.

-Would you say glimmers could potentially help change our perspective on life?
+Would you say glimmers have the power to help change our perspective on life?

 I do.
 I think what's lovely about Glimmers, and what I did learn from my clinical practice, was that they are gentle yet powerful ways to reshape your nervous system.
 So that you have more access to the pathways of connection, the pathways of safety.

-And those begin to accumulate.
-And so it's easier to move into connection.
+And they begin to accumulate, from which it's easier to move into connection.
 It's easier to move into safety.
-It's easier to be regulated into feeling balanced and bring that regulation into our daily living.
+It's easier to be regulated into feeling balanced and to bring that regulation into our daily living.

-And then we could think of every human finding Glimmers, every nervous system beginning to shape towards safety, and the ripple effect of that.
+And then we could imagine every human finding Glimmers, every nervous system beginning to shape towards safety, and the ripple effect of that.
 That's where I like to go when I dream.

 Okay.
 That's beautiful.
 I think that's amazing.
 And I just would like to thank you for sharing your perspective with us.
 And I wish you a great day.